-CAPS492: Senior Capstone (3 cr hrs) This course is for business quality management and operations management majors.
-Learners will be required to develop a portfolio project that demonstrates their knowledge, skills, and abilities in their major discipline.
-Particular attention will be given to the presentation of evidence and artifacts from their major courses as well as recent research relevant to their specific program outcomes.
+CAPS495: Senior Capstone (3 cr hrs)

+Learners will be required to develop a professional portfolio that demonstrates their knowledge, skills, and abilities in their major discipline.
+Particular attention will be given to the presentation of evidence and artifacts from their major courses as well as recent research relevant to their major courses and their specific program outcomes.
 The purpose of the final portfolio project is to document learner achievement and to ensure learning outcomes are met.
+Additionally, learners will conduct research and report on career potentials within their major field, careers for which they are potentially most qualified, and a specific career and career path of interest resulting from their research.